How Long Does It Take To Form an LLC in Minnesota (Guide)

 What is The Fastest Way to Start an LLC in Minnesota?

-The fastest way to start an LLC in Minnesota is through expedited online process or in person application.
-Pay the corresponding $20 processing fee on top of the $135 state filing cost.
+The fastest way to start an LLC in Minnesota is online with expedited processing or by walking in to file in person.
+Either way, you'll pay a $20 expedite fee on top of the $135 state filing cost.

 LLC Processing Time in Minnesota

-The Minnesota Secretary of State processed over 55,000 business filings in 2024, reflecting the state's continued growth as one of the top Midwest destinations for new business formation.
+The Minnesota Secretary of State processed over 55,000 business filings in 2024, making it one of the busiest years on record for new business formation in the state.

-Let's find out how long does it take to process an LLC in Minnesota for different filing methods.
+Here's what to expect how long does it take to process an LLC in Minnesota depending on which filing method you choose.

 1. Expedited Minnesota LLC Processing Time Online and In Person (1-5 business days + $20)

-The Minnesota Secretary of State offers expedited service for LLC filing done online or in-person.
-Online expedited processing takes 3-5 business days, while in-person filing is approved within the same day [2].
+Minnesota's Secretary of State offers expedited processing for both online and in-person filings.
+Online expedited takes 3–5 business days; walk in before 3 PM and your LLC is approved the same day [2].

 2. Minnesota LLC Handling Time Online (7 business days)

-As of December 2014, the SOS requires all small business owners to register an online account, which I found convenient since I could monitor the LLC's status during the process.
+Since December 2014, the Secretary of State has required all business owners to create an online account before filing — which I actually found useful, since you can track your LLC's status throughout the process.

 3. Non-Expedited Minnesota LLC Processing Time By Mail (3-4 weeks)